IBM/fhe-toolkit-macos/README.md

 # FHE-Toolkit-macOS

 ----------------------------------------------------------------------------
-MacOS Homomorphic Encryption XCode SDK for HELib
+IBM Fully Homomorphic Encryption Toolkit for MacOS
 ----------------------------------------------------------------------------

 This source code is the packaged XCode project and resources needed to build the open source <a href="https://github.com/homenc/HElib/">HELib</a> <a href="https://en.wikipedia.org/wiki/Homomorphic_encryption">Fully Homomorphic Encryption</a> library on MacOS.